Powerlearnproject/se-day1-assignment-mogoaz/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. is the practice of designing, developing, testing, and maintaining software systems to perform a particular function.Its importance is to develop systems that solve a real world problem such as in  healthcare, finance, and transportation.
+Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the practice of designing, developing, testing, and maintaining software systems to perform a particular function.Its importance is to develop systems that solve a real world problem such as in  healthcare, finance, and transportation.

 Identify and describe at least three key milestones in the evolution of software engineering.
 The Development of Early Programming Languages (1950s–1960s): The birth of programming languages like Fortran, Lisp, and COBOL marked a huge milestone in the evolution of software engineering.
 Before this, programming was done directly with machine code, which was tedious and error-prone.
 These high-level programming languages made coding more accessible and efficient, setting the stage for more sophisticated software development.
 It was a shift from assembly-level thinking to focusing more on problem-solving, enabling the growth of complex systems.